-3M™ Scotch-Weld™ Epoxy Adhesive 2214 Regular is designed to provide high strength, higher temperature resistance and smooth bond lines.
+3M™ Scotch-Weld™ Epoxy Adhesive 2214 Hi-Density is designed to provide high strength, higher temperature resistance and smooth bond lines.
 One part, 250°F (121°C) curing, 100% solids, these high performance adhesives are designed for bonding metals and many high temperature plastics such as fiberglass reinforced plastic, polyester and phenolics.

 Pliable Paste Consistency Goes Where Needed with No Sagging

 3M™ Scotch-Weld™ Epoxy Adhesive 2214 Hi-Density is an aluminum-filled general purpose product for use in applications where high strength bonds are needed in a temperature range of -67°F to 250°F (-53°C to 121°C).
 3M™ Scotch-Weld&trade

 Understanding One-Part Epoxy Adhesives

 Epoxy adhesives are part of the class of adhesives called structural adhesives, which include polyurethane, acrylic, cyanoacrylate and other adhesive families.
 While most epoxies are two-part formulations that undergo a chemical reaction when mixed, there are also one-part epoxy adhesives in which the chemical reaction begins when they are subjected to high temperatures for specified periods.
 These one-part formulations do not require measuring or mixing and can generally be reworked until heat is applied.
 They also exhibit higher temperature resistance than two-part epoxy adhesives.